Sweet Basil

 Cinnamon Basil

-Cinnamon Basil is distinguished by its narrow, serrated dark green leaves with deep purple veining and striking reddish-brown stems.
+Narrow serrated dark green leaves with deep purple veining and reddish-brown stems.